Atlanta Motorcycle Accident Lawyers

 Your story begins with a free, no-risk consultation.
 Call (404) 419-6674 today, or fill out the online form below.

 Motorcycle accidents are common in Georgia because there are more than 200,000 motorcycles registered in the state.
-Motorcycle accidents typically cause catastrophic injuries because they occur at high speeds, motorcyclists are thrown from their bikes, and motorcyclists have little protection beyond a helmet.
+Motorcycle accidents typically cause serious injuries because they occur at high speeds, motorcyclists are thrown from their bikes, and motorcyclists have little protection if they get into an accident with a car.

 Motorcyclists are the most vulnerable drivers on the road.
 Motorcycle accident deaths occur 27 times more frequently than fatalities in other vehicles in the U.S. If you are a motorcyclist, it is very important to take precautions to prevent an accident.
 However, if you are a motorcyclist that has been involved in an accident that was not your fault, you should hire an experienced Atlanta motorcycle accident lawyer from Allen & Scofield Injury Lawyers, LLC.
 You may be eligible to recover compensation for your injuries from the at fault party.